 Active and Safe Routes to School is a program initiated by Green Communities Canada.
 They have developed a whole series of programs and resources, and they partner with municipalities and school boards.
 See for example the Canadian School Travel Planning Facilitator Guide (PDF).

 Toronto Public Health has staff members dedicated to working on the Active and Safe Routes to School program.
 They are a good first point of contact to help organize activities and navigate the City and school bureaucracy to get changes made.
-They have recently added a “Walking to School” information page.
+They have recently added a “Walking to School” information page and have put together a “Why walk to school?”
+(PDF) information sheet.

 Toronto District School Board’s EcoSchools program has a Sustainable Transportation module (PDF) which students and teachers can use to connect with the right people at the Board and get started.